rohitshukla11/Amigo.ai/README.md

-# BetterHalf.ai
+# Amigo.ai

-Your AI companion for life - a personalized AI assistant that understands your schedule, preferences, and lifestyle to provide tailored recommendations and support.
+Your AI friend and companion - a personalized AI assistant that helps you manage your schedule, stay productive, and make life easier.
 Built with privacy-first design using Arkiv DB, NEAR Protocol, and advanced encryption.

 ## 🏗️ Architecture